 So I came home to this.

-Oh darn, I said, they don’t make laminate like that anymore, so we will just have to replace it all with something else.
+Oh darn, I said, they don’t make laminate that ugly anymore, so we will just have to replace it all with something else.

 But what?
 We wanted something that looked original to the house.
 And something subtle so the subway tile was still the main attraction.